opentext/storyteller/docs/stl/driver.md

 All described combinations are supported by the new version of the *Page Layout Driver* and are visible in the example above.

 :exclamation:
-Note that the `stl:span` element has a very different meaning in *DocBuilder's* XML.
+Note that previously the element was called `stl:span` which has a very different meaning in *DocBuilder's* XML.
+So finally it was renamed to `stl:box` and unified with `stl:area` (also renamed to `stl:box`).
-It is very likely that we will address this conflict somehow in future.

 ### Empty Sections